Common Hormone Therapy Programs for Women

 You take estrogen all month and progestin about half the month.
 This method is based on a normal menstrual cycle.
 You may have bleeding.

 You take a lower dose of progestin.
 Both estrogen and progestin are taken each day of the month.
 You’re likely to have the symptoms of a menstrual cycle.
 And you still reduce your risk of uterine cancer.
 But symptoms may be present during the entire cycle.

 You take 5 to 7 days off before estrogen and progestin each month.
 You may have less irregular bleeding with this program.

 Estrogen is prescribed by itself.
 This is most likely if you have had a hysterectomy.
 It's unusual to use this choice if you still have a uterus, and you would need yearly tests to check for uterine cancer.

 Combined estrogen and androgens

 Estrogen is combined with hormones called androgens.
-This option may be prescribed if your symptoms are not controlled by estrogen alone and you have had a hysterectomy.
+This choice may be prescribed if your symptoms are not controlled by estrogen alone and you have had a hysterectomy.
 If you have a uterus, you may need estrogen, androgen, and progesterone combined.

 Birth control pills may be prescribed if you are close to menopause and start to have symptoms.
 These pills control the menstrual cycle.
 You will still have monthly bleeding.